pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

   <figcaption style="font-size: 1em;">Figure 2: The tool-use paradigm.
 The LLM translates user requests into symbolic codes (JSON, Python, Shell), which are executed by deterministic programs.
 Their outputs are then folded back into the model's response, grounding it in verifiable computation.</figcaption>
 </figure>

-#### Applications: From Fuzzy Language to Interpretable Actions
+**Applications: From Fuzzy Language to Interpretable Actions**.
 Although the tools differ, the same probabilistic–deterministic loop appears across many domains:

   * **Information access.** The model converts questions into search queries or Text-to-SQL statements, then grounds its answers in retrieved web pages or database rows <d-cite key="Survey-LLM-Text-to-SQL,hong2025next"></d-cite>.
   * **Code and data analysis.** Instead of doing arithmetic in its head, the LLM writes and runs Python in a sandbox, using the results to answer questions about files, logs, or datasets <d-cite key="OpenAICookbookCodeInterpreter"></d-cite>.